JMP-MO/PyEarthTools/docs/catalogue.md

 Thirdly, publishing research (or even operational/official) data from a new model allows others to evaluate, compare and assess the efficacy of models.

-## Connecting directly to cloud storage
+## Connecting directly to cloud data storage

 It is technically possible to access all data via a network, without involving a local on-disk cache.
 For model inference, this is reasonably efficient.
 For model training which required repeated access of the relevant data, using cloud storage directly is very inefficient.